 AARP is a publication aimed at people 50 years and older.
 They have several verticals, one of which is finance.
 While they rarely publish unsolicited submissions, they do review every pitch.
 Reports indicate that some people did get published after cold pitching, and these same reports indicate a rate of $1.60 to $2.00 per word.

-While I was doing research for this post, I ran across this excellent article about writing about finance.
+While I was doing research for this post, I ran across this excellent article about writing on finance topics.
 It’s worth giving it a read.

 Have you written about finance for other publications that pay writers well?
 If so, please let us know in the comments.